Fundación Ciudadano Inteligente: Funding and finance

-The Open Society Institute finances 90% of Fundación Ciudadano Inteligente’s annual operations.
+The Open Society Institute finances 90% of Fundación Ciudadanía Inteligente’s annual operations.
 The other 10% of finances come from grants such as those from the World Bank Institute, the Prix Ars Electronica Award, and recently, the Omidyar Network.

 Vota Inteligente

 Vota Inteligente is the main initiative of Fundación Ciudadanía Inteligente.
 Through Vota Inteligente, Chilean citizens are able to access all up to date information on Congressional actions and activities in one place.
 The site contains information on how Congress works, including how a bill is passed, information on its structure and the current party composition of Parliamentarians.

 Vota Inteligente’s main work is to track bills being debated within Congress – more specifically in the Chamber of Deputies and the Senate – providing updated information not only regarding the content of the bill itself but also presenting the bill’s development and status, dimensions of debate, support and opposition of Parliamentary members, potential conflicts of interest and investments on issues, in both plenary and committee levels of Congress.